flim-labs/spectroscopy-py/docs/v1.1/index.md

     <img src="../assets/images/screenshots/free_running_enabled.PNG" alt="Free running input field" width="200px">
 </div><br>

-Beside the Time Span input field, you'll find the switch to activate the Free Running mode.
+Beside the Time span input field, you'll find the switch to activate the free running mode.
-By activating it, you can start a data acquisition without a predetermined maximum duration; the software will continue to acquire data until you click the stop button.
+This feature, allow to start a data acquisition without a predetermined maximum duration; the software will continue to acquire data until the stop button is clicked.
-When the Free Running mode is active, the [acquisition time](#acquisition-time) input field is disabled, and the File size of the exported file cannot be pre-calculated because its size depends on the duration of data acquisition.
+When the free running mode is active, the [acquisition time](#acquisition-time) input field is disabled, and the file size of the exported file cannot be pre-calculated because its size depends on the duration of data acquisition.
 The longer the duration, the larger the size will be.

 <p align="right">(<a href="#video">check the video</a>) (<a href="#readme-top">back to top</a>)</p>